 |James (neither the brother of John nor of Jesus)||2nd president of FDS2||?||?|

-Jesus came for a second time in his first presence in 69Nisan, this being 33.5 years after Paulís sanctification in 35Tishri in the fundamental pattern for FDS2 see U42.
-He stayed until the manifestation of the presence.
+Jesus came for a second time in his first presence from 72Nisan-75Tammuz16 in the fundamental pattern for FDS2 see U42.
 So Paul and John both lived to see him come again, the second time in his first presence.

-John wrote Revelation in Domitianís reign 81-96 according to Irenaeus, Eusebius and Jerome.
-But from Revelation itself, we think it must have been written during the gap in the presence, i.e. between 75 and 84/95 and actually during the reign of Pope Linus from 67/71-76.
-So 75/76 would appear to be the answer.
-However John may have taken some time decoding it before he published it to the 7 congregations.
+John wrote Revelation in Domitian’s reign 81-96 according to Irenaeus, Eusebius and Jerome.
+And from Revelation itself, it must have been written during the gap in the presence, i.e. between 80Tishri10 and 90TIshri10 (since John came to be in the Lord's day by inspiration not by being in it).
 Paul also joined him on Patmos to help in this task.
 See U151.